 Information for Marching Students

-It is important that degree candidates arrive at Touchdown Plaza (indicated by the teal graduation cap icon on the Commencement Map) dressed in regalia and ready to participate in the ceremony at least 45 minutes prior to their ceremony start time.
-The student entrance gate for the ceremony will open one hour prior to the ceremony start time.
+It is important that degree candidates arrive at the Coliseum Loading Docks dressed in regalia and ready to participate in the ceremony at least 45 minutes prior to their ceremony start time.
+The student entrance door for the ceremony will open one hour prior to the ceremony start time.
 Late-arriving candidates may not be permitted to participate in the ceremony.

-- 9:00 AM (arrive by 8:15 AM) - College of Arts, Culture & Scientific Inquiry, Richards College of Business, and Tanner Health System School of Nursing
+- 9 a.m. (arrive by 8 a.m.) - College of Arts, Culture & Scientific Inquiry; Richards College of Business; and Tanner Health System School of Nursing

 Attire and Personal Items

-You should arrive to the graduating student check-in at Touchdown Plaza dressed and ready to participate in the ceremony.
+You should arrive to the graduating student check-in at the Coliseum via the loading docks on the lower-level east side dressed and ready to participate in the ceremony.
 You are required to wear a cap & gown to participate in the ceremony.
 Appropriate dress for graduation includes dark, comfortable shoes with a low heel, and dark pants or a dark dress.
-Due to the natural turf surface of the football field, students should exercise caution in footwear selection.
-Flat shoes or wedges without a narrow heel are recommended.
 White and light-colored tops are appropriate as they will be covered by your cap and gown.
 Those students wearing a dress shirt are encouraged to wear a tie.
-Students should be mindful of the weather conditions for this outdoor ceremony and should dress appropriately.

-If you did not purchase a cap & gown, they are available for purchase directly from the UWG Bookstore.
+If you have not purchased a cap & gown, they are available for purchase directly from the UWG Bookstore.

 Your marching card is color-coordinated based on your graduating college and has your name printed on the card as it will be called during the ceremony.
 If you are an undergraduate student who qualifies to graduate with honors (cum laude, etc.), your honors status will also be listed on your marching card.
 Please review your marching card and verify that the information on the card is correct.
-If any information listed on the marching card is incorrect or if you would like to spell out your name phonetically, please proceed to the Commencement Questions table located in Touchdown Plaza.
+If any information listed on the marching card is incorrect or if you would like to spell out your name phonetically, please proceed to the Commencement Questions table located beside the check-in table.
 Please always keep your marching card with you and do not write on it.

-Once you have your marching card you may proceed to the field to be seated.
-There will be guides to lead you to the field.
-You will not be permitted to bring food, drinks, or other personal items on the field.
-Water will be provided to each graduate as they walk on to the field.
-It is highly advised that you use the restroom prior to taking your seat on the field.
-There are no restrooms on the field level.
+Once you have your marching card you may proceed to the Coliseum floor to be seated.
+There will be guides to lead you to the floor.
+You will not be permitted to bring food, drinks, or other personal items.
+It is highly advised that you use the restroom prior to taking your seat.
 Once you are seated, it is likely to be at least two hours before you will have access to restroom facilities.
-Restrooms are located just outside of Touchdown Plaza.

-Students will be seated on the field by college and level (undergraduate, graduate, doctoral).
-Each seat on the field will be physically distanced (6 feet on all sides) from other seats.
+Students will be seated by college and level (undergraduate, graduate, doctoral).
 The ceremony will begin promptly at the designated start time.
-When it is your turn to cross the stage, commencement staff will guide you on when to stand up, where to line up, and when to march across the stage.
-As you are placed in line to cross the stage, please maintain 6 feet of distance between you and the person in front of you.
+When it is your turn to cross the stage, commencement staff will guide you on when to stand up, when to be seated, undergraduates moving of the tassel, where to line up to cross the stage, receiving of your scroll, and when to march across the stage.
 Be sure to have your marching card ready to hand to the name-caller just prior to crossing the stage.
 As you cross the stage, you will have an opportunity to have your photo taken with the President.
-However, there will not be a traditional handshake.
 You will return to your seat as directed by a commencement staff member.
-When the ceremony ends you will be directed by a commencement staff member to exit the field in the southeast corner Commencement Map (PDF, 160k).
+When the ceremony ends you will be directed by a commencement staff member to exit the Coliseum.
 After exiting students should have plans for where they will meet their families after the ceremony.
 The ceremony is expected to last around 1.5 hours.

 Students' tassel colors will vary based on the college of their major.
 Undergraduate students should wear their tassel on the right side of their cap.
 Graduate students should wear their tassel on the left side of their cap.
 Don't worry -- you will be reminded of this at the commencement ceremony.

-Only students who qualify for academic honors are permitted to wear honors cords at the commencement ceremony.
-Students who qualify received notification from the UWG Graduation Team and those students may purchase their honors cords directly from the UWG Bookstore.
+Honors Stoles: Students who qualify for Honors will receive notification from the UWG Graduation Team and those students may purchase their honors cords directly from the UWG Bookstore.